MarcusGrass/MarcusGrass.github.io/pages/Nav.md

 # Table of contents

-Because I'm terrible at web-dev and unable to make a side menu scale properly I make things easier for myself and made navigation happen through this md-page instead.
+Because I'm terrible at web-dev and unable to make a side menu scale properly, I made things easier for myself and made navigation happen through this md-page instead.

 ## Top level navigation